Updated August 23, 2018

 Are there still funds left over from the 2014 water bond?

 For water storage projects, but not for the kinds of infrastructure needs this bond will address.
 The 2014 water bond included two major categories of funding.
 The first was water storage projects.
 Due to provisions in the bond, these funds could not be expended until at least 2018.
 The California Water Commission is charged with expending these funds.
-The Commission has received 12 proposals for these funds, but will not award grants until at least 2018.
-Since these funds are still unexpended, and to avoid interfering with the Water Commission process, this measure does not have an expenditure category for new water storage.
+The Commission allocated the storage money to a number of projects in July 2018.
+Since these funds were expended during 2018, and to avoid interfering with the Water Commission process, this measure does not have an expenditure category for new water storage.

 The remainder of the 2014 water bond went to a wide variety of categories of expenditure.
 The various state agencies charged with awarding these funds have followed the mandate of the voters to award these funds as quickly as possible.
 The California Natural Resources Agency keeps track of these expenditures, and states that more than 75% of the funds have been obligated, spent or encumbered.
 Most of the remainder will be spent by the time this measure goes into effect.
 You can examine the expenditures of the 2014 water bond at: